driesvints/driesvints.com/posts/using-laravel-4-model-events.md

 date: April 6 2013 21:44
 tags: tutorials, laravel
 -------
-Laravel 4 beta 4 is hot of the press and it added a lot of new functionality to the framework.
+Laravel 4 beta 4 is hot off the press and it added a lot of new functionality to the framework.
 One of them are the newly added [Model events](http://four.laravel.com/docs/eloquent#model-events).
 You probably already knew about events in Laravel.
 Model events are basically the same but for Eloquent model event listeners.
 They get triggered on specific Model actions like saving a Model's data to the database or attempting to delete a model from the database.
 In this post I'm going to give you a couple of use-cases for them so you get a better understanding why they would be useful in your projects.<!--more-->

 ## Validate models before creating or updating them